Ernest Marples: Flight to Monaco

-Early in 1975, Marples suddenly fled to Monte Carlo.
+Early in 1975, Marples suddenly fled to Monaco.
 He left just before the end of the tax year, fearing that he would otherwise be liable for a substantial tax bill.

 Among the journalists who investigated his unexpected flight was Richard Stott (later editor of the Daily Mirror):

 In the early 70s ... he tried to fight off a revaluation of his assets which would undoubtedly cost him dear ...
 So Marples decided he had to go and hatched a plot to remove £2 million from Britain through his Liechtenstein company ... there was nothing for it but to cut and run, which Marples did just before the tax year of 1975.
 He left by the night ferry with his belongings crammed into tea chests, leaving the floors of his home in Belgravia littered with discarded clothes and possessions ...
 He claimed he had been asked to pay nearly 30 years' overdue tax ...
 The Treasury froze his assets in Britain for the next ten years.
 By then, most of them were safely in Monaco and Liechtenstein.